qwx9/notes/net/algorithms/text/exact.direct.md

 The lower bound is actually Ω(n/m), which is the best complexity we could expect if we only preprocess W.
-A simple example is W having different characters than S, where we just make n/m jumps.
+A simple example is W having different characters than S, esp. when the last character of W ∉ Σ, where we just make n/m jumps.

 Compared to this algorithm's worst case of O(n·m),